Church Buys Heroin

 Brother John Elving

-Teena Marie Pridham, an outspoken supporter of controversial preacher Art Lucier, has posted a startling confession on Facebook: she and other “outreach leaders” regularly purchase street heroin for people in withdrawal while they wait for a detox bed.
+Teena Marie Pridham, a vocal supporter of preacher Art Lucier, wrote in a Facebook post that she and others involved in outreach have at times purchased street heroin for people experiencing withdrawal while they waited for a detox bed.

 Joe Pauloski’s Testimony – April 9, 2025